 Cost Transfer Policy

-Cost transfers that are generally unallowable, regardless of the date of the original transaction or the original amount, include those transfers that affect:
+Cost transfers that are generally unallowable include those transfers that affect:

 - a previously submitted financial report;

 - a previously submitted final invoice; and/or

 - a final figure (expenditures) previously confirmed by the department.